 This article describes the account language settings and how to create a workflow based on language:

 To provide support for multiple languages, you must first select those languages from the list of languages that are available in Zendesk Support.

 - Click the Admin icon () in the sidebar, then select Settings > Account.

 - Select the languages from the list that you want to support.

 - Click Save tab.

 Your language settings are used throughout Support to help you manage your workflow.
 For example, you can create automations or triggers that route tickets through your workflow based on the language setting of the requester.
 Creating a multiple language workflow is described in Using a requester's language in your business rules below.

-If you have Guide Professional, you can also enable languages in your Help Center and set up your knowledge base to deliver content in your supported languages so that end users can choose the language they want in Help Center.
+(Requires Guide Professional) You can also enable languages in your help center and set up your knowledge base to deliver content in your supported languages so that end users can choose the language they want in help center.